 Then lower back down into the bottom of a squat and reverse this movement; stepping your left foot back and placing your left knee back on the mat.
 Then stepping your right foot back and placing your right knee back on the mat.
 Bringing you back to the kneeling starting position.

-Repeat this “get up” movement, alternating your lead foot with each rep, for 45 seconds.
+Repeat this “get up” movement, alternating your lead foot with each rep.

 Muscles Warmed Up: Hips, glutes, quads, hamstrings, inner thighs and all the stabilizing muscles in your core, back and shoulders.